muchyesdawg/notes/pages/Hbapp.md

 - huntington's disease
 	- a degenerative inherited disease of the nervous system resulting in certain and early eath
 - hydrogen bonding
+	- an intermolecular attraction between molecules that exert a strong pull on their electrons.
+	- this attraction keeps the two strands of a DNA molecule together -
 	-